Fat Polygonal Partitions with Applications to Visualization and Embeddings: Introduction

-is as small as possible.
-In general, finding embeddings with minimum distortion is hard.
-For instance, one cannot approximate minimum-distortion embeddings of general metrics into $\Reals^d$ (with $d\geq 2$) to within a factor of roughly $n^{1/(22d-10)}$, unless {\sc p=np}~\cite{sidiropo_hardness}.
-Hence, it is interesting to consider embedding special classes of metrics.
-We are interested in \emph{ultrametrics}, which are metrics satisfying the following strengthened version of the triangle inequality: for any $x,y,z\in X$ we have $D(x,z) \leq \max\{D(x,y),D(y,z)\}$.
+In light of the above inapproximability result, it is natural to ask whether there exist interesting families of metrics, for which we can obtain better than polynomial approximation factors for embedding into constant-dimensional Euclidean space.
+In this paper we present the first result of this type, for embedding \emph{ultrametrics} into $\Reals^d$.
+An ultrametric is a metric satisfying the following strengthened version of the triangle inequality: for any $x,y,z\in X$ we have $D(x,z) \leq \max\{D(x,y),D(y,z)\}$.
 Equivalently, $M=(X,D)$ is an ultrametric if it can be realized as the shortest-path metric over the leaves of a rooted edge-weighted tree such that the distance between the root and any leaf is the same.
-B\u{a}doiu, Chuzhoy, Indyk, and Sidiropoulos~\cite{BadoiuSOCG2006} showed that finding a minimum-distortion embedding of an ultrametric into $\mathbb{R}^2$ is {\sc np}-complete and presented an $O(n^{1/3})$-approximation algorithm for the problem.
-They extended the algorithm to embedding ultrametrics into $\mathbb{R}^d$, obtaining a $(n^{\frac{1}{d}-\Theta(\frac{1}{d^2})})$-approximation.
+Ultrametrics have received a lot of attention in the embeddings literature, and play a central role in many algorithmic applications (see e.g.~\cite{Bar96}).

-We show a connection between embedding ultrametrics into $\Reals^d$ and (hyper-)rectangular partitions with slack and we use this connection to obtain a significant improvement over the result of B\u{a}doiu~\etal~\cite{BadoiuSOCG2006}.
+B\u{a}doiu~\etal~\cite{BadoiuSOCG2006} showed that finding a minimum-distortion embedding of an ultrametric into $\mathbb{R}^2$ is {\sc np}-complete and presented an $O(n^{1/3})$-approximation algorithm for the problem.
+They extended the algorithm to embedding ultrametrics into $\mathbb{R}^d$, obtaining an $(n^{\frac{1}{d}-\Theta(\frac{1}{d^2})})$-approximation.
+This result is obtained using a lower bound on the amount of space required in a non-contracting embedding of every subtree of an ultrametric into $\mathbb R^d$.
+We apply our results on rectangular partitions with slack to a hierarchical structure corresponding to the ultrametric with weights given by the lower bound.
+Bounded aspect ratios in our partition imply relatively low distortion and good approximation to the best embedding of the ultrametric into $\mathbb R^d$.
+Moreover, we show a connection between embedding ultrametrics into $\Reals^d$ and \mbox{(hyper-)}rectangular partitions with slack and we use this connection to obtain a significant improvement over the result of B\u{a}doiu~\etal~\cite{BadoiuSOCG2006}.
 More precisely, using our results on (hyper-)rectangular partitions with slack, we obtain a polynomial-time $\polylog(\Delta)$-approximation algorithm for the problem of embedding ultrametrics into $(\mathbb{R}^d, \ell_2)$ with minimum distortion, where $\Delta$ is the \emph{spread} of $X$.
 (The spread of $X$ is defined as $\Delta = \diam(X) / \min_{x,y\in X}D(x,y)$.)
-As long as the spread is polynomial in $n$, this is an exponential improvement.
-In fact, our algorithm is the first one that achieves sub-polynomial approximation guarantee for embedding a non-trivial family of graph metrics into a space of constant dimension.
+As long as the spread is sub-exponential in $n$, this is an exponential improvement over \cite{BadoiuSOCG2006}.